kitsonk/pidgin/README.md

 # pidgin #

 **pidgin** is a prototype widget based system for Dojo 2.
-It leverages two key technologies:
+It another key technology:

 * [Polymer/platform][] - A polyfill of next generation browser technologies
-* [dcl][] - A minimalistic implementation of OOP for ECMAScript

 The main design goals of this prototype are: